 Pozsar has worked for some of the most important financial institutions in the world.
 He joined the New York Federal Reserve during the crash in 2008, where he researched shadow banking.
 No regulators or academics (bar a few geniuses like Perry Mehrling) had been paying serious attention to the workings of this system, so after the crash institutions were scrabbling around trying to understand it.
 Pozsar did some brilliant work mapping it, including this NY Fed Staff Report in 2010, and has continued since then to look in more detail at its elements.

 From the NY Fed he moved to the IMF, where he authored a number of important papers on shadow banking, including the 2011 paper cited earlier.
 He then moved to the US Department of the Treasury as a senior advisor (you can’t get more mainstream and credible) where he produced another paper in 2014 giving even more detail on the impact of cash pools on the financial system as a whole.
-He moved to Credit Suisse a Director in the Global Economics and Strategy research group in 2015 and in the same year authored a new paper with his latest findings.
-Most recently, he co-authored with De Iasio this paper in published in December 2017 by the European Systemic Risk Board (established by the EU in the wake of the financial crisis).
+He moved to Credit Suisse in their Global Economics and Strategy research group in 2015 and in the same year authored a new paper with his latest findings.
+Most recently, he co-authored with De Iasio this paper published in December 2017 by the European Systemic Risk Board (established by the EU in the wake of the financial crisis).
 This paper is less interesting than the others, but shows that this work is progressing as we speak and being picked up by the most important global economic institutions.

 He’s not some fringe nutter.
 And his writing is incredible.
 Like a true scientist, he is studying what is actually happening in the real world and writing up these observations.
 He draws out very clearly the conclusions that these observations point to, and even though they are radical, he writes in a cool, sober manner without any tub-thumping.
 And he’s writing about an extremely specialist and complex area, in which he has worked all his life, for a professional audience, yet he writes in a way that a lay-person like myself can follow (just about, with a bit of effort and background reading).
 He’s everything I aspire to be in an economist.